viperproject/gobra/src/main/resources/README.md

 Note that the import path directly corresponds to the directory structure in `stubs`.
 As `assert` is a reserved keyword in Gobra and the implicit qualifier would be `assert`, the library is imported with the qualifier `stubAssert`.
 The implicit qualifier corresponds to the last path component (here `assert`) and is not related to the package clause used in Gobra files located in the `assert` folder.

+## noaxioms
+The `.vpr` files in the `noaxioms` folder are source files that are used to disable the axiomatization for various built-in Viper types.
+`sets.vpr` for example is used when the flag `--disableSetAxiomatization` is passed to Gobra, which in turn is useful if the user wants to manually prove obligations using the standard library.